MrDeyi/git-basic-exercises/README.md

-hello I am learning git ECHO is on.
+hello I am learning git.
+I have made more change for the third commit.